 This handbook is designed to help you understand the course structure, the requirements of the course, the key contacts and who you can go to if you need support.
-Please be aware that details may be subject to change.
+Please be aware that details may be subject to change, especially in light of the Covid-19 measures.
 We encourage you to check the CDT website for the most up-to-date information: